THE RMYC: A COLOURFUL AND EXCITING HISTORY

-The Royal Motor Yacht Club Broken Bay is not only a club of distinction, but a club with a history of growth and significance in Pittwater.
-A history of which all members are proud.
+The Royal Motor Yacht Club Broken Bay is not only a Club of distinction, but a Club with a rich history of growth and significance in the Pittwater region.

-Originally a branch of the Motor Yacht Club of NSW, Rose Bay (as it was then known), the site of our first clubhouse was purchased early 1927 in Horseshoe Cove, Newport (still the existing site).
+Originally the Club was formed as a branch of the Motor Yacht Club of NSW Rose Bay, which was purchased early in 1927 in Horseshoe Cove, Newport (still the existing site).

 The first clubhouse and wharf

-While the first clubhouse was being built, a great distinction was conferred upon the Motor Yacht Club of NSW (Rose Bay) and subsequently the Broken Bay branch.
-His Majesty King George V conferred the right to use the prefix “Royal”.
+His Majesty King George V conferred the right for the Motor Yacht of NSW Rose Bay, to use the prefix “Royal”.
+Subsequently the Broken Bay branch became the Royal Motor Yacht Club.
 The official opening of our first clubhouse, boat shed, wharf and slipway took place on 17th March 1928.

 The official opening in March 1928.